 It’s a win-win: providing hyper-personalized content will leave your customers knowing you understand their needs, while creating endless opportunities for loyal customers and additional sales.
 Include recommendations based on website behavior and known interests.
 For example, for a customer who primarily purchases sale items, add a “Recent Markdowns” block to the email, or if someone has shown interest in a particular product line, suggest “You May Also Like” items.

 Tip #4: Customer Service is Key

 Last but certainly not least, don’t forget to thank your customers for their purchase.
 A few words of appreciation can have a strong impact on customer experience and building brand loyalty.
 To enhance customer satisfaction, utilize a relational table to incorporate key order information in one convenient place, and prominently feature help pages and contact information in your footer.
 These additions enhance user experience and boost customer loyalty.

-Go the extra mile and incentivize your customers to continuously engage with your brand and come back for more.
+Go the extra mile and incentive your customers to continuously engage with your brand and come back for more.
 The more a customer interacts with your site, the higher the chances of them becoming a repeat customer.
 Even though they may have just completed a purchase, re-engage them with a highly customized call-to-action and relevant offers.

 Encourage your customers to share their experience with a friend or on social media, visit your website to check out new content, or take an additional action.
 Offer a special promotion or limited-time discount for their next purchase or give them 10% off for leaving a review.
 Before you know it, your automatically triggered transactional emails will send your brand loyalty (and conversions) soaring!